RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Pattern
 A chart pattern is a predefined shape that has been historically studied by technicians. traders try use these previous performance statistics to predict future price movements
 ## Point of Control (POC)
-The price level for the time period with the highest trading volume
+The price level with the highest trading volume, for a specific period of time
 ![[Pasted image 20230823073426.png|400]]
 ## Position || Positions
 A position is the specific investment or trade that a trader has entered into the market. e.g. 100 shares of a company's stock,
 ## Positional Trading
-the aim to buy monthly lows and hold them for days, weeks or sometimes months.
+The aim to buy monthly lows and hold them for days, weeks or sometimes months.
 This is a longer term trading period
 ## Rally
 An upward trend leading to increase in price of the asset, can happen in both bear and bull market
-## Return-on-Equity (ROW)
+## Return-on-Equity (ROE)
 This is calculated by the actual capital employed in a trade and not through [[#Leverage|leverage]]
 ## Resistance
 A zone of selling pressure.
 A Resistance Is a price level where an asset's price tends to stop rising and might reverse back down.
 Think of it as a "ceiling" that tends to prevent the price from going higher.